jennyrhee/flood-events/docs/milestone-report.md

 ![wind distribution](img/wind.png)
 **Figure 5**.
 Distribution of wind speed by event.

 There different methods were used to find correlation coefficients depending on the variable types being compared (Figure 8).
 Pearson's correlation was used for continuous vs. continuous variables [-1, 1].
 Point biserial correlation was used for categorical vs. continuous variables [-1, 1].
 Cramer's V was used for categorical vs. categorical variables [0, 1].
+The grey area indicates relationships that are with themselves (e.g., avg_wind_spd vs. avg_wind_spd, etc.) or relationships that are nonsensical (e.g., region vs. season, etc.).

 ![correlation matrix](img/corr_matrix.png)
 **Figure 6**.
 Correlation matrix for all features.